Corporate Taxes by State – A Complete Rundown

 Rhode Island Corporate Tax Rate

-In our list of corporate tax rates by state, Rhode Island earned 20th place with its business tax of 7%.
-Meaning, companies pay combined corporate tax of 28%.
+In our list of corporate tax rates by state, Rhode Island earned a spot in the top 20 with its business tax of 7%.
+Meaning, companies pay a combined corporate tax of 26.5%.

 Up until 2014, Rhode Island imposed a franchise tax of $2.50 per $10,000 of authorized capital stock.
 This tax was subsequently repealed.
 There is, however, a sales tax of 7% on retail sales, rentals, or leases of goods and services.

 In Kansas, businesses that have a net income of $50,000 pay state corporate tax of 4%.
 Kansas companies with net income over $50,000 pay an additional 3% surtax on the excess amount.
 The Sunflower State has combined corporate state tax rates of 26.5%.